Inulin - Zero Carb, Beneo brand

 Many people don’t realise that our bodies have good bacteria in them that help our gut to function properly, and that taking inulin is a good way to feed that bacteria and keep it healthy.
 Inulin is prebiotic insoluble fibre sourced from plants, rich in fibre (97gms per 100gms) and has a creamy mouth-feel.

-Functions: It has naturally occurring sweet properties and can be used to feed and activate yeast as well as be used in baking and sweets.
+Functions: It is naturally occurring fibre and can be used to feed and activate yeast as well as be used in baking and sweets.

 Benefits and claims: Inulin helps maintain intestinal health and function, which then helps you absorb nutrients more easily, while fighting off infections and bad bacteria.
 It even works to improve your immune system and helps with bowel movements.
-Many people use it to add more fibre to their diet as inulin contains no digestible carbs. certified from non-GMO sources.
+Many people use it to add more fibre to their diet as this inulin contains no digestible carbs. certified pesticide free and from non-GMO chicory sources.

-Features: Inulin has a pleasant mild sweetness, has a very low glycemic index and will not raise serum glucose levels.
+Features: Inulin has a very low glycemic index and will not raise serum glucose levels.
 Inulin is commonly consumed to counter high blood fats, including cholesterol and triglycerides.
 It is also used for weight loss, constipation, diarrhoea, and diabetes.
 It is also the only sweetener that activates yeast, making it a great substitute for using sugar or honey in bread recipes.

 Allergens: Okay with keto, diabetic, candida, paleo, vegetarian, vegan, low-carb, low-sugar, non-GMO, and all-natural diets.
 No allergens.